peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-24-sermon-maundy-thurs-Ps-116.md

 ## Sermon

 Beloved in the Lord, we will soon to partake together in the Lord's Supper, Holy Communion.
-There is a warning in our Epistle reading about receiving the Lord's Supper in an unworthy manner:
+You may be aware that there is a warning in our Epistle reading about receiving the Lord's Supper in an unworthy manner:

 > **Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty concerning the body and blood of the Lord.
 Let a person examine himself, then, and so eat of the bread and drink of the cup.** [(1Co 11:27‑28)](http://www.esvbible.org/1%20Corinthians%2011%3A27-28/)

-It is my job, as your called pastor, to administer the body and blood of the Lord at this altar according to the Word of God.
+It is my job, as your called pastor, to administer Holy Communion, the body and blood of the Lord, at this altar according to the Word of God.
-It is written, **“Let a person examine himself, then, and so eat of the bread and drink of the cup.”**
+In order to avoid eating the bread and drinking the cup of the Lord in an unworthy manner, it is written, **“Let a person examine himself, then, and so eat of the bread and drink of the cup.”**
-And you may ask, “How do I examine myself?”
+“How do I examine myself?” you may ask.
-There is a section at the end of your catechism, entitled *Christian Questions with Their Answers* that is a guide for examining yourself before you receive Holy Communion.
+There is a section at the end of your catechism, entitled *Christian Questions with Their Answers*. *Christian Questions with Their Answers* is a guide for examining yourself before you receive Holy Communion, and Trina has added it to tonight's bulletin for your reference.
+You may turn to the back of your bulletin and look at it now.

 “Pastor, why didn't you teach this to us in confirmation class?”
 Well, that is on me.